how might our mind, body, and heart

 Sarah has been a full time yoga teacher & dharma practitioner since 2007

 and is herself an avid student of all facets of these practices.

 She continues to study with the most skillful & whole hearted current teachers of yoga & buddhism.

 Her private students range from children to elders with beautifully diverse histories & conditions.

 Her teaching style is grounded, inquisitive, precise and kind.

 Please CONTACT Sarah to inquire about schedule & fees.

 2020 changed the entire yoga landscape, of course.

 Sarah has fully embraced zoom and its many upsides!
-She is still teaching privately, and
+She primarily teaches privately, while also leading